-In Period 4, 47 hearings had fewer than 3 panel members in attendance, and 38 did not have both male and female members.
+In the fifth reporting period, 21 hearings had fewer than 3 panel members in attendance, and 15 did not have both male and female members.
 No hearings proceeded with only one panel member in attendance.
-The total number of hearings making use of the relaxation provisions during the reporting period was 77.
+The total number of hearings making use of the relaxation provisions during the reporting period was 31.

-In Period 5, 18 hearings had fewer than 3 panel members in attendance, and 13 did not have both male and female members.
+In the sixth reporting period, 58 hearings had fewer than 3 panel members in attendance, and 32 did not have both male and female members.
 No hearings proceeded with only one panel member in attendance.
-The total number of hearings making use of the relaxation provisions during the reporting period was 28.
+The total number of hearings making use of the relaxation provisions during the reporting period was 79.

-Since the powers came in to force, therefore, 110 hearings have had fewer than 3 panel members in place, and 81 did not have both male and female members.
-As noted above, there will be instances where both provisions were used at the same hearing.
+Since the powers came in to force, therefore, 179 hearings have had fewer than 3 panel members in place, and 118 did not have both male and female members.
+As noted above, there will be instances where both provisions were used at the same children's hearing.
 It is not possible to provide the exact total number of individual hearings making use of the relaxation powers since they came in to force, as the recording of this was not introduced until the second reporting period.
-The maximum total, however, would be 167 hearings (6 from the first reporting period, 30 from the second, 26 from the third, 77 from the fourth, and 28 from the fifth).
+The maximum total, however, would be 256 hearings (6 from the first reporting period, 32 from the second, 27 from the third, 81 from the fourth, 31 from the fifth and 79 from the sixth).